avelino/awesome-go/README.md

 * [pubsub](https://github.com/tuxychandru/pubsub) - Simple pubsub package for go.
 * [rabbus](https://github.com/rafaeljesus/rabbus) - A tiny wrapper over amqp exchanges and queues.
 * [rabtap](https://github.com/jandelgado/rabtap) - RabbitMQ swiss army knife cli app.
-* [grabbit](https://github.com/wework/grabbit) - A lightweight transactional message bus on top of RabbitMQ
 * [RapidMQ](https://github.com/sybrexsys/RapidMQ) - RapidMQ is a lightweight and reliable library for managing of the local messages queue.
 * [redisqueue](https://github.com/robinjoseph08/redisqueue) - redisqueue provides a producer and consumer of a queue that uses Redis streams.
 * [rmqconn](https://github.com/sbabiv/rmqconn) - RabbitMQ Reconnection.
 Wrapper over amqp.Connection and amqp.Dial.
 Allowing to do a reconnection when the connection is broken before forcing the call to the Close () method to be closed.